As modern Devices and technology becomes increasingly useful in the outdoors, finding a way to keep it charged can often be the next challenge.

 Overnight or Multi Day Hikes;

-- In the New Zealand high UV conditions it takes approx 4 hours to fully charge 4x AA batteries in the Power Bank connected to the Solar Panel,(*4) walking under a clear sky.
+- In the New Zealand high UV; it takes approx 4 hours to charge 4x NiMH A class batteries via the Nomad 7 Panel under a clear sky(although be careful to shade the charger well)

-- Walking in and out of sky cover (Bush and clearings) it takes the same combination about 6-8 hours depending on how much your under cover.
+- Walking in and out of sky cover (Bush and clearings) it takes the same combination about 6-8 hours depending on how much your under cover to achieve the same full charge.

 - The Power Bank requires 4 AA or 4 AAA to start charging, it doesn’t matter what state of charge the individual batteries are.